enzomanuelmangano/eslint-plugin-refined/docs/rules/require-hitslop-small-touchables.md

 # require-hitslop-small-touchables

-Requires `hitSlop` prop on touchable elements that are smaller than a configurable threshold (default: 40pt) to improve tap target size and accessibility.
+Touchable elements smaller than the recommended minimum size (default: 40pt) should have `hitSlop` for better accessibility.
 This rule detects touchable elements by checking for press handler props (`onPress`, `onLongPress`, etc.) rather than specific component names, making it work with any custom touchable component.

 ## Options